DhirenB94/nfon-crud/README.md

 Delete Item: Remove an item from the system.

 Feel free to implement it as you see fit, but simplicity and readability will be highly valued.

+## Kick Off
+[Kick-Off](https://github.com/DhirenB94/nfon-crud/issues/1) with a task breakdown can be found here